wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 ## T-4.II.5

 <p class=fip id=p5>
-5.&emsp;Undermining the ego’s thought system must be perceived as painful, even though this is anything but true.
+5. Undermining the ego’s thought system must be perceived as painful, even though this is anything but true.
 <sup>2</sup>Babies scream in rage if you take away a knife or scissors, although they may well harm themselves if you do not.
 <sup>3</sup>In this sense you are still a baby.
 <sup>4</sup>You have no sense of real self-preservation, and are likely to decide that you need precisely what would hurt you most.